 How do I avoid royal ransomware?

-Many of the things you can do to avoid royal ransomware are the same things you do to avoid regular hacking, phishing, and malware.
+A lot of the things you can do to avoid royal ransomware are the same things you do to avoid regular hacking, phishing, and malware.

 Awareness training is the ultimate way to protect yourself - it's the human errors that allow hackers to access emails, files and systems.
 So by undergoing awareness training, your company can avoid hacking attacks.